paulkarpenko/us-code-ui/uscode/title-02-the-congress/chapter-019-congressional-award-program.md

 Pub.
 L. 106–533, § 1(b)(3)(B), made technical amendment to reference in original act which appears in text as reference to [section 802 of this title](./chapter-019-congressional-award-program.md#section-802).

+#### Short Title of 2025 Amendment
+Pub.
+L. 119–66, § 1, Dec.
+26, 2025, 139 Stat.
+1992, provided that: “This Act [amending sections 802 and 808 of this title and enacting provisions set out as a note under [section 808 of this title](./chapter-019-congressional-award-program.md#section-808)] may be cited as the ‘Congressional Award Program Reauthorization Act’.”

 #### Short Title of 2018 Amendment
 Pub.
 L. 115–268, § 1, Oct.
 11, 2018, 132 Stat.
 3762, provided that: “This Act [amending [section 808 of this title](./chapter-019-congressional-award-program.md#section-808) and enacting provisions set out as a note under [section 808 of this title](./chapter-019-congressional-award-program.md#section-808)] may be cited as the ‘Congressional Award Program Reauthorization Act of 2018’.”